ompatel-24/Stock-Swipe/README.md

 ## 🌟 Description

 Stock Swipe combines **user preferences**, **financial data**, and **machine learning** to create a personalized stock discovery experience.
 Swipe right to like a stock, left to skip.
-Our intelligent system learns your choices and improves recommendations with every swipe.
+Our system learns your choices and improves recommendations with every swipe.

 Perfect for investors who want a **fun, interactive way** to explore the stock market without manually analyzing hundreds of tickers.